 Its 2,000-year-old beautiful rice terraces are a UNESCO world heritage site, created by the Ifugao (local natives).
 Really cool to do a 3-day trek there and sleep in the locals' villages before moving to your next village through the mountains.
 It's an 8-hour night bus from Manila (AC is blasting so wear winter clothes in the bus) and you can find a guide as soon as you arrive there in the morning.
 They come with photos and tour options for you.

-where Magellan was killed
+Where Magellan was killed

 Yeah, I know Magellan seems like "an explorer" in Western text books.
-But he was a colonizer forcing his religious agenda.
+But he was a violent colonizer forcing his religious agenda.
 He attacked this badass tatted tribe in 1521, was stunned by a poisoned arrow, and Lapu-Lapu finished him.
 He's a national hero.
 The Spaniards since adopted a more peaceful approach to colonize the Philippines— by offering hospitals and schools.
 Smart.

 This seems so awesome.
 The goal is to jump, fall and swim into a series of Gatorade-like pools one after the other.

 Cebu is home to some of 28 of the oldest and most ornate churches in the Philippines, where you can really feel the Spanish influence. 👉 Check out this church selection

 Also, Anthony Bourdain says Cebu Lechon is "the best pig ever."